Can I Switch Lawyers in the Middle of A Case?

 In most cases, the answer is yes.
 Generally, you have the right to choose what attorney you want to represent you.
 If you change your mind about who you want to be your lawyer, you can fire them and hire a new lawyer.
 There are certain limitations on your right to change lawyers.
 But usually, you can switch lawyers at any phase of your case.

-There are various reasons why people would want to switch lawyers in a personal injury case.
+There are various reasons why people would want to switch lawyers in an injury case.
 Here are a few reasons why:

 - The lawyer fails to return phone calls and emails